mdabir1203/42-Exam-Concepts/README.md

 All tools and documentations will be a showcase of recent Machine Learning and AI Tools.
 To promote usage of Advanced Technology and also promoting creativity in the tech field among 42 schools

+Tools Used :
+1. Midjourney AI to create Image
+2. Canva to add text and redefine it.